wassname/world-models-sonic-pytorch/README.md

 I use a dynamics model, an inverse model, and a VAE.
 For the controller I use Proximal Policy Optimization (PPO).
 I also use a form of Curiosity as an axillary reward.

-The end result was a score of 2337/9000 and place ~149 on the leaderboard to the [OpenAI Retro Content](https://contest.openai.com/).
+The end result was a score of 2337/9000 and place ~149 on the leader board to the [OpenAI Retro Content](https://contest.openai.com/).
 This is the score you can get from constantly running and jumping to the right, sometimes at the right times.
-So while it shows some interesting behaviour it's far from the median score of ~4000 or the top score of 6000.
+So while it shows some interesting behavior it's far from the median score of ~4000 or the top score of 6000.

+Independent attempts to apply [world models](https://dylandjian.github.io/world-models/) ([and curiosity](https://flyyufelix.github.io/2018/06/11/sonic-rl.html)) to sonic got similar results [2](https://medium.com/@mrdbourke/the-world-model-of-a-hedgehog-6ff056a6dc7f).
+I believe this approach may not be well suited to the game.

+If you are trying to use and understand my code, I encourage you to check out [dylandjian's write up](ttps://dylandjian.github.io/world-models/) since he tried a world model’s approach, explained it well, and won "Best Write-up"!

-If anyone find the reason why this isn't converging please let me know, I've rewritten it and tried many things but perhaps Sonic is just to complex for world models.
+If anyone finds the reason why this isn't converging please let me know, I've rewritten it and tried many things but perhaps Sonic is just too complex for world models.

 ![](docs/img/visualization.gif)